Bohnanza: Cards

+Only included in the 25th anniversary Edition; Field Bean originally included in an expansion.

+Only playable in a 4-5 player game.
+When Harvested, it grants the player an extra field by turning over the playmat to show three fields.

 Setup

 Each player is dealt a hand of cards to start (typically five cards, though hand size varies with expansion sets and number of players).
 A rule unique to Bohnanza is that cards in hand must be kept in the order in which they are dealt at all times; they may not be rearranged.

 Each player has two fields (or three in a three-player game) in which to plant beans.
 In older editions of the game, a third field could be bought by any player at any point during the game for three coins, though in more recent editions this ability has been removed.
 Each field may contain any number of bean cards, but all beans in a field must be of the same bean type.
 If a bean of a type different from those already growing in a field is planted into that field, the beans previously in it must be "harvested" for coins.
 A field containing just one bean may not be harvested by a player unless all of their fields have 1 or fewer beans in them.
 Each player also has a trading area to hold cards gained through trades and a treasury to hold the player's earned coins.

 Cards in the hand are kept hidden.
 Cards in trading areas and fields are visible to all players.
 The number of cards in each player's treasury is kept secret from the other players.
 The discard pile is face up, but only the top card is visible; players may not examine the pile.
 When the deck runs out, the discard pile is reshuffled and re-used as the deck.